 On 1 January 2018, the new Arbitration and Mediation Rules of the Vienna International Arbitral Centre ("VIAC", Vienna Rules 2018) entered into force.
 VIAC has also revised and amended its Model Arbitration Clause and the Model Mediation Clauses.
 The most noteworthy new features are that VIAC now also administers purely domestic cases in addition to the international cases that have been handled so far.
 All new proceedings will be administered electronically via an electronic case management system.
-Further, under certain circumstances respondents now have the possibility to request security for costs.
-Finally, in terms of gender diversity it has been defined that the terms in the Vienna Rules 2018 shall be used in a gender-specific manner.
+Further, under certain circumstances, respondents now have the possibility to request security for costs.